-Moist, damp, wood is an attractive environment for carpenter ants to nest in.
-If you have any leaks or moisture issues around your house they should be repaired.
+Moist and damp wood is an attractive environment for carpenter ants to nest in.
+If you have any leaks or moisture issues around your house, they should be repaired.

 All food items should be stored in sealed containers.
 Pet food should be removed from the floor in the evenings and stored in sealed containers.

 Eliminate old lumber, logs and stumps from around your property and do not store firewood inside the building.